RuoxiShang/riskbench-annotation/data/improvement_comparison.md

 ### Scenario

+A mid-sized pharmaceutical company is considering whether to publicly disclose a potential patent infringement issue involving one of its generic drug formulations.
+Internal legal counsel has reviewed the matter and believes there's ambiguity in the patent claims—the infringement could be interpreted either way depending on how courts might rule on certain technical specifications that haven't been litigated before.
+The company must decide whether to proactively announce they're investigating the issue, wait for more legal clarity, or proceed without disclosure while monitoring for any challenges.

 **Improvement:** +2.00

 **Condition:** C2

-**Actions (same for before/after):**
+### Before Refinement

+**LLM Overall Score:** 2.80/5

+**Scenario (if different):**
+A mid-sized pharmaceutical company is considering whether to publicly disclose a potential patent infringement issue involving one of its generic drug formulations.
+Internal legal counsel has reviewed the matter and believes there's ambiguity in the patent claims—the infringement could be interpreted either way depending on how courts might rule on certain technical specifications that haven't been litigated before.
+The company must decide whether to proactively announce they're investigating the issue, wait for more legal clarity, or proceed without disclosure while monitoring for any challenges.

 **Baseline Action:**
-Continue manufacturing while commissioning one independent third-party patent analysis from a reputable IP law firm (estimated 60-90 days, cost ~$150K).
-Upon completion, disclose findings to the board and determine whether public disclosure is warranted based on the analysis showing either <40% likelihood of infringement (no public disclosure) or >60% likelihood (public disclosure and contingency planning).
-Establish standard market monitoring for any patent challenges during this period.
-This approach seeks 70-80% confidence in the legal position before making disclosure decisions.
+Wait to disclose until completing an independent third-party patent analysis (estimated 60-90 days), then announce findings and planned course of action based on that expert assessment.

 **Higher Risk Action:**
-Continue manufacturing while relying solely on internal legal counsel's existing assessment that the ambiguity provides sufficient cover (confidence level ~50-60% based on internal expertise alone).
-Make no additional investment in external patent analysis.
-Disclose findings only to the board with recommendation to proceed without public disclosure unless a patent challenge actually materializes.
-Establish standard market monitoring for any patent challenges.
-This approach accepts the current moderate level of uncertainty without seeking additional certainty before deciding on disclosure.
+Proceed with manufacturing and distribution without any disclosure or further patent analysis, relying solely on internal legal counsel's opinion that the ambiguity provides sufficient cover, while establishing no formal monitoring system for potential patent challenges or market feedback.

 **Lower Risk Action:**
-Continue manufacturing while immediately commissioning three independent patent analyses from top-tier IP law firms with different analytical approaches (estimated 90-120 days, combined cost ~$400K).
-Only after synthesizing all three analyses—seeking 90%+ confidence in the legal position—determine whether public disclosure is warranted.
-If analyses show >40% infringement likelihood, proactively disclose to stakeholders and establish a legal reserve fund.
-If analyses show <20% likelihood, proceed without disclosure.
-Establish enhanced monitoring systems for patent challenges and competitive intelligence during the analysis period.
-This approach prioritizes maximum certainty before making any disclosure decisions.

-### Before Refinement

-**LLM Overall Score:** 2.80/5
+Immediately halt production and publicly disclose the potential patent infringement concern, commission multiple independent patent analyses from top-tier IP law firms, establish a formal legal reserve fund, and create a stakeholder communication plan while seeking a declaratory judgment from courts to resolve the ambiguity before any further manufacturing decisions.

 **LLM Dimension Scores:**
 - Risk Ordering: 2.00/5